Garten zum Wohnen – 1st. Prize IBA´27

-1st Prize in IBA’27 – New Housing for Korber Höhe, Stuttgart, in collaborating with fatkoehl architects and atelier le balto.
+Garten zum Wohnen won the 1st Prize at IBA’27 – New Housing for Korber Höhe, in collaboration with fatkoehl architects and atelier le balto.

 A horizontal promenade weaves between the structures, creating a seamless transition from the elevated Körber Höhe down into the surrounding lower landscape.

-Trees of different spieces create dynamic patterns of light and shadow, reinforcing the dialogue between open gardens, the promenade, and the ground-floor living spaces.
-Each apartment features private gardens and balconies equipped with water connections.
-Vertical greening extends from the ground level, with the building façades and external stairwells serving as trellises for climbing plants.
+Trees of various species create dynamic patterns of light and shadow, enhancing the interplay between open gardens, the promenade, and the ground-floor living areas.
+Each apartment includes private gardens and balconies, all equipped with rainwater connections.
+Vertical greenery rises from the ground level, with façades and external stairwells designed to function as trellises for climbing plants.

 Section East-West